dmlc/dmlc.github.io/_posts/2015-12-07-image-classification-shiny-app-mxnet-r.markdown

 Early this week, Google announced its [Cloud Vision API](http://googlecloudplatform.blogspot.com/2015/12/Google-Cloud-Vision-API-changes-the-way-applications-understand-images.html), which can detect the content of an image.

-It is still in the preview stage and very few people can use it.
-But with the power of R and MXNet, you can try something very similar on your own laptop: an image classification shiny app.
+With the power of R and MXNet, you can try something very similar on your own laptop: an image classification shiny app.
 Thanks to the powerful shiny framework, it is implemented with no more than 150 lines of R code.

 ![center](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/blog_mxnet_r_shiny/mxnetR.png)